 The ASGE Research Committee requires electronic submission in a single PDF file.
-If you are experiencing problems submitting your grant application, please email the application and/or questions to email@example.com or call Liz O'Keefe at 630.570.5623.
+ASGE Membership at the time of submission is a requirement of this award.
+If you are experiencing problems submitting your grant application, please email the application and/or questions to firstname.lastname@example.org or call Liz O'Keefe at 630.570.5623.

 **Please note that grants not meeting the stated requirements, such as exceeding the page limits, will be administratively returned without review**

-ASGE Endoscopic Research Awards are offered to physicians for projects in basic, translational and clinical endoscopic research.
-The ASGE is particularly interested in endoscopic research pertaining to colorectal cancer, Barrett’s esophagus, endoscopy training/credentialing/simulation, endoscopic issues specific to under-represented minorities (defined as women and individuals of diverse ethnic/cultural backgrounds), measuring/improving quality and efficiency in endoscopy, endoscope reprocessing and infection control (especially vacuum canisters), endoscopy/anesthesia monitoring and preparation (especially CO2 monitoring), comparative effectiveness with competing technologies/therapies, NOTES®, novel endoscopic treatments for obesity, endoscopic ultrasound, endoscopic retrograde cholangiopancreatography (ERCP), and other endoscopically-guided imaging/intervention.
+ASGE Endoscopic Research Awards are offered to investigators (MD, DO, PhD, or equivalent) for projects in basic, translational and clinical research in endoscopy.
+The ASGE is particularly interested in endoscopic research pertaining to (in no particular order): colorectal cancer, Barrett's esophagus, training/credentialing/simulation, issues specific to under-represented minorities (defined as women and individuals of diverse ethnic/cultural backgrounds), measuring/improving quality and efficiency, endoscope reprocessing and infection control, endoscopy/anesthesia monitoring and preparation, comparative effectiveness, NOTES®, novel endoscopic treatments for obesity, endoscopic ultrasound, endoscopic retrograde cholangiopancreatography (ERCP), and other endoscopically-guided imaging/intervention.
 The research committee will consider funding "seed" projects if there is an explicit outline for subsequent projects, and their funding plan (e.g. NIH, VA Merit), based on the preliminary data generated by the proposed pilot.

 Awards and Requirements

 - Grants may be requested for a maximum of $75,000 in total funding, and spanning no more than two years.